-For years, I cleaned with sub-par products, wasting time, energy and money on homemade cleaning products and homemade laundry detergent that didn’t work (and that left my clothes dingy and mildewed – yuck!).
+For years, in the name of frugality, I cleaned with sub-par products.
+I wasted time, energy and money on homemade cleaning products and homemade laundry detergent that didn’t work.
+And that over time, left my clothes dingy and smelling like mildew – yuck!

 That time is no longer!

-Keeping my home neat and clean is an important job of mine.
+Keeping my home neat and clean is important to me.
 But I can’t do it well without high-quality tools.
-Cheap stuff doesn’t perform well and even damages the surfaces you’re trying to improve!
+Cheap stuff doesn’t perform well.
+It also damages the surfaces you’re trying to improve, which cause them to become dirtier, faster.

-Yesterday as I went around touching up my home in preparation for a dinner party I hosted last night, I found myself thinking thoughts of gratitude towards my well made cleaning tools.
+Yesterday I went around touching up my home in preparation for a dinner party.
+I found myself feeling gratitude towards my well made cleaning tools.
+What my great-grandmother would have given for these labor saving devices!
 They really do make the job of homemaking faster, easier and more pleasant.

 So here goes.